-Pull criteria are important for making sure that you are starting only tasks that you are actually ready to process.
+Pull criteria are important for making sure that you start only tasks that you are actually ready to process.
 They may vary for different classes of services, so you should take your time when establishing them.

 Establishing a delivery commitment point is the next thing you need to do on the way to maturity Level 4.
-The most simple way to do so is to dedicate a column on your Kanban board right before delivering value to the market.
-It can be the “Done” column or the last “In Progress” stage (e.g. Ready for deployment).
+The simplest way to do so is to dedicate a column on your Kanban board right before delivering value to the market.
+It can be the “Done” column or the last “In Progress” stage (e.g., Ready for deployment).

 Afterward, you should proceed to establishing customer acceptance criteria and defining classes of services.
 Classes of services allow you to manage work depending on your customers’ expectations.

-Still, we can’t stress out the importance of identifying sources of delay, which are part of the transition period toward maturity level 3 in regard to evolving experimentally.
+Still, we can’t stress out the importance of identifying sources of delay, which are part of the transition period toward maturity level 3 regarding evolving experimentally.

 Sources of delay can be categorized into two main types:

-Kanban maturity Level 4 is characterized by a risk hedged process and data-driven decisions.
-It is characterized more by the adoption of Kanban Cadences and adoption of the Fit-For-Purpose Framework than specific kanban board designs.
+Kanban Maturity Level 4 is characterized by a risk hedged process and data-driven decisions.
+It is characterized more by adopting Kanban Cadences and adopting the Fit-For-Purpose Framework than specific Kanban board designs.

 Still, there’s some serious progress to be made regarding workflow visualization and managing flow.
 While ascending from ML3 to ML4 and above, the model becomes more focused on evolving your management practices and the process itself.

-Unlike levels 0 through 3, practices related to workflow visualization are not the majority of factors that drive organizational maturity forward at ML4.
+Unlike levels 0 through 3, workflow visualization practices are not the majority of factors that drive organizational maturity forward at ML4.
 Both the transition and core practices are by far fewer than before, yet their significance is not diminished.

 To pass the transition and reach maturity Level 4, you need to start:

 Local cycle time is the time a work item spends in a specific activity or a defined sequence of activities.
-Simply explained, it is the amount of time that a card spends at a certain stage of your process (e.g. development).
+Simply put, it is the amount of time that a card spends at a certain stage of your process (e.g., development).

-To visualize local cycle time you need to indicate how much time a task spends in each process stage.
-Some teams that stick with physical implementation even at this level, mark with dots the days a card has spent in any given column.
+To visualize the local cycle time, you need to indicate how much time a task spends in each process stage.
+Some teams that stick with physical implementation even at this level mark with dots the days a card has spent in any given column.

 Next, you need to indicate risks by applying card decorators.
-This can happen simply by using different colors for tasks depending on the risk to miss your targeted SLA.
+This can happen simply by using different colors for tasks depending on the risk of missing your targeted SLA.

 Even further, if you’ve adopted an online Kanban board solution, you can use more sophisticated means such as automatically changing colors when you get close to a deadline or pass it.
 Also, if using Kanbanize, you’ll have a variety of stickers that can help you indicate risks even more easily.